gromeck/CWP-Mockup/README.md

 # Other aspects

+## Performance

+Server and client are both multi-hreaded

+The server runs in the following threads:

+ - socket communication to the client
+ - air traffic generation
+ - GUI

+The server runs in the following threads:

+ - socket communication to the server
+ - air traffic processing
+ - GUI

+On a low-cost system with an Intel Core i3 (4 cores @ 3.6GHz) it is possible to simultanously display:

+ - 250 tracks with a refresh rate of 10ms/100FPS (overall CPU load <30%)
+ - 1.500 tracks with a refresh rate of 50ms/20FPS (overall CPU load <30%)
+ - 3.000 tracks with a refresh rate of 100ms/10FPS (overall CPU load <30%)

+In any of these test cases the full airspace was visible, so that in fact all tracks are drawn into the display.
+The limiting factor is the load of the X server.

 ## Why is FLTK used?

 [FLTK](https://www.fltk.org/) is not that sophisticated, but it is fast and offers all we need for this project.

-Furthermore, it allows to link the binary statically (see above), which not that easy with GTK+ or Qt.
+Furthermore, it allows to link the binary statically (see above), which is not that easy with GTK+ or Qt.